sporto/elm-tutorial/en/03-subs-cmds/01-subs.md

 subscriptions model =
     Sub.batch ➌
         [ Mouse.clicks MouseMsg ➊
-        , Keyboard.presses KeyMsg ➋
+        , Keyboard.downs KeyMsg ➋
         ]
 ```

 Here we declare the things we want to listen to.
-We want to listen to `Mouse.clicks` ➊ and `Keyboard.presses` ➋.
+We want to listen to `Mouse.clicks` ➊ and `Keyboard.downs` ➋.
 Both of these functions take a message constructor and return a subscription.

 We use `Sub.batch` ➌ so we can listen to both of them.
 Batch takes a list of subscriptions and returns one subscription which includes all of them.